440 Transport Squadron: Transfer to Britain

-After the squadron moved to RAF Ayr where it was redesignated No. 440 (Fighter Bomber) Squadron on 8 February 1944 as an Article XV squadron under the control of the British Royal Air Force.
+After the squadron moved to RAF Ayr where it was redesignated 440 Squadron on 8 February 1944 as an Article XV squadron under the control of the British Royal Air Force.
 It was the third Canadian Typhoon equipped squadron of 143 Wing.
 The squadron was equipped with the Hawker Hurricane for working up but changed to the Hawker Typhoon once they were delivered.

 After a period of training the squadron began operations on 30 March 1944 with the Typhoons from RAF Hurn in the fighter bomber role.
 Originally the Typhoons were fitted with 500 lb bombs but later were able to carry a 1000 lb bomb under each wing.
 The squadron supported and followed the allied armies through France, Netherlands and then into Germany.
 Although the Canadian Typhoons operated mostly as dive bombers they also flew top cover to protect their aircraft from interception.
 While bombing in the St. Vith area on 27 December 1944, 440 Squadron engaged three Bf 109s, shooting down one of them, for the squadron's second aerial kill in the war.
 The squadron was disbanded at Flensburg on 26 August 1945.